bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

 | `°F`              | ![](images/unit/unit-temp-2.png) |
 | `°C`              | ![](images/unit/unit-temp-3.png) |
 | `°K`              | ![](images/unit/unit-temp-4.png) |

+**Note**: The official SI symbol for Kelvin is a K without a degree symbol.
+However for UI consistency, it looked better to keep the degree symbol for a `TEMP` unit.

 The Denominate object can only be converted within the units of the same unitType.
 For example, we cannot convert a meter of `LENG` type to a kilogram of